See Some of the Most Adorable Villages in Denmark

 FUNEN | FYN

 Find your way to Funen, the oft-overlooked island that sits in the middle of Denmark.
 While Fyn may be tired of her big sister Marsha, er I mean Copenhagen, she has plenty to offer.
 With fields full of rye and poppies and fewer people, you’ll find wide-open spaces here to explore.
 We love quaint Kerteminde right on the water.
 It is a perfect base to explore the area and try the local produce.

 - Find your way to Fyns Hoved and smell the sea air with views over the Odense Fjord.

 - Meet the sea creatures and seals at the Fjord & Bælt Museum.

-- Fish for Seatrout in the early summer as the pass close to shore.
+- Fish for Seatrout in the early summer as they pass close to shore.

 - Buy fresh produce from a farm stand.
 Pick apples in fall.

 - Explore a Viking ship burial in nearby Ladby.

 Special shoutout to Faaborg on the southern side of Fyn who we discovered after developing this list.
 A perfectly iconic village you will find in Faaborg.

 SJÆLLAND | ZEALAND